conda-forge/pyshacl-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pyshacl, pyshacl-with-all` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pyshacl, pyshacl-with-all, pyshacl-with-http` can be installed with `conda`:

 ```
-conda install pyshacl pyshacl-with-all
+conda install pyshacl pyshacl-with-all pyshacl-with-http
 ```

 or with `mamba`:

 ```
-mamba install pyshacl pyshacl-with-all
+mamba install pyshacl pyshacl-with-all pyshacl-with-http
 ```

 It is possible to list all of the versions of `pyshacl` available on your platform with `conda`: